-WHEREAS, the Philippine Government is a signatory to the United Nations Convention on the Rights of the Child (UNCRC), World Declaration on the Survival, Development and Protection of Children;

-WHEREAS, the Philippines has already several laws and the Philippine Plan of Action for Children (PPAC) to implement the rights of children pursuant to these international instruments;
+The Philippine Government is a signatory to the United Nations Convention on the Rights of the Child (UNCRC), World Declaration on the Survival, Development and Protection of Children.
+Hence it has several laws with the Philippine Plan of Action for Children (PPAC) to implement the rights of children pursuant to these international instruments.